mnr/writing-wip/kwak-anthology.md

 "I can get a search warrant if necessary," tries Araci.
 "I can have you audited and put your non-profit status on hold."

-Still nothing, but only for a minute.
 The gray humanoid abruptly acquires  nuances of life.
 The head tracks Araci's movement; the left hand fidgets.
 The right hand moves an unseen control.
 It speaks.

 “Detective Araci, we’re not stupid.
 Please don’t threaten us with legal action you can’t follow up on,” says whoever is behind the puppet.
 “However, since you’re investigating what happened to Dakota, I want to make sure you’re aware of all the facts.”

-“I recently spoke to the Hestia manufacturers,” says Araci.
+“I recently spoke to Hestia,” says Araci.
 “They mentioned your organization.”

 “I’m sure they did.
+Hestia is trying to restrict access to food.
 They built their oven to work with their food - and *only* their food.
 They control the seed, they control the harvest, they control the preparation.
 It’s proprietary from field to consumer, locking out anyone who wants to do it themselves.
 That’s wrong and Abundancy is working to prevent it.”

 “That’s interesting, but I’m only concerned about Dakota.
 What was she working on?”

 “Dakota was working on her own time and had an interest in the mechanics of the oven and meal boxes.
-I suggest you look at the financial impact if Hestia were to lose control of their food system.
+I suggest you look at the financial impact to Hestia if they were to lose control of their food system.
 It might be worth killing someone.
 Not that corporations have ever done anything evil.”

 “I appreciate your theories.
 When you’re ready to speak face to face, please contact me.”
 Araci ends the call.

-Would a corporation kill to protect intellectual property?
-Of course they would.
+*Would a corporation kill to protect intellectual property?
+Of course they would.*

 Araci’s visor announces a request from Lupe, which he gladly accepts.
 “Araci, we’re finding some interesting details in the scan of the condominium explosion.
 It takes some high resolution, come over to the media lab and see.”